meg-codes/bash-notes/Directories.md

 Great!
 The folders `~/work` and `~/work/Mon` now both exist.

 So, you might think, 'I bet I can just do `mkdir work/Mon`!` to save a step.
-But you'll get this if you'restarting from scratch.
+But you'll get this if you're starting from scratch.

 ```
 ~ $mkdir work/Mon